 Section 4: Blood

 Every person belongs to one of the four blood groups.
 This is determined by the proteins known as molecular markers on red blood cells called antigens.
 There are four blood types – A, B, AB, and O. Knowing your blood type is very important in case you need a blood transfusion.
 A blood transfusion is when blood is taken from one person and put into the circulatory system of another person.
-Each blood type has very specific antibodies, so if the wrong type is put into the body, the body will attack it.
+Each blood type has specific antibodies, so if the wrong type is put into the body, it will attack it.
 People with blood type O are often considered universal donors because any blood type can receive their blood.

 - What is plasma made up of?

 - What is the function of white blood cells?